stamarty/CSharp-Exercize/README.md

 -----------

+- **hr_CompareTheTriplets** - Alice and Bob each created one problem for HackerRank.
+A reviewer rates the two challenges, awarding points on a scale from 1 to 100 for three categories: problem clarity, originality, and difficulty.
+We define the rating for Alice's challenge to be the 'a' triplet, and the rating for Bob's challenge to be the 'b' triplet.
+Your task is to find their comparison points by comparing a[0] with b[0], a[1] with b[1] , and a[2] with b[2].
+    - If a[i] > b[i], then Alice is awarded  point.
+    - If a[i] < b[i],, then Bob is awarded  point.
+    - If a[i] == b[i],, then neither person receives a point.

 - **allDigits** - Takes a string as a parameter and checks if the string consists of all digits or not.
 Does not use built in method.
 This problem was presented by Microsoft Technical Mentor.

 - **lc_DefangIP** - Takes a valid IPv4 address and replaces "." with "[.]".